Is It That Bad?

 To answer the question, let’s move briefly to Jesus’ words in Matthew 5:28, “I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart.”
 There is no doubt that pornography is intent on creating lust in the mind of the person viewing it.
 The one viewing has committed adultery “in his heart” therefore according to Jesus.

-The next question is whether or not committing adultery in one’s heart count as illicit sexual intercourse?
+The next question is whether or not committing adultery in one’s heart counts as illicit sexual intercourse?
 I believe it does, and this can be seen later in Matthew 15.
 Jesus says in verse 18, “but what comes out of the mouth proceeds from the heart, and this defiles a person.
 For out of the heart come evil thoughts, murder, adultery, sexual immorality…” Jesus’ statement here shows how the thoughts of the heart can defile someone which is the opposite of sanctification.
 The fact that Jesus clearly separates adultery and sexual immorality further shows that it is not only physical adultery that is prohibited.

 So Paul’s commandment to abstain from sexual immorality and Jesus’ teaching line up, unsurprisingly.
 Lustful thoughts defile us.
 Refraining from sexual immorality is a step toward sanctification which is God’s will for us.
 Therefore, pornography is counter to God’s will because instead of sanctifying us, it defiles us